lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ~~~~
 {: #Fig-transmittedbitmap title='Optimized Bitmap format'}

-{{Fig-Bitmap-Win}} shows an example of an ACK with FCN ranging from 6 down to 0, where the Bitmap
+{{Fig-Bitmap-Win}} shows an example of an SCHC ACK with FCN ranging from 6 down to 0, where the Bitmap
 indicates that the second and the fifth SCHC fragments have not been correctly received.

 ~~~~